 - Use a clean plate and clean utensils for cooked meat.
 Never re-use the same ones you used for the raw meat without washing them.

 - When reheating food, make sure that you heat it to steaming hot.

 Drinking water and water for rehydrating food to be eaten without further cooking

-Boil water vigorously for at least one minute (a little longer if you are at high altitudes).
+Boil water until it comes to a rolling boil which will make it safe.
 Boiling water is the most efficient method of disinfection, chemical methods may not kill some parasitic organisms (giardia amoeba, and cryptosporidium).

 You can also use:

 - Chlorine and iodine water disinfection tablets purchased from pharmacies, camping and sports stores.
 Use in accordance with the manufacturers’ directions.